Capacity building events

 Interplays of science, policy and society for planetary wellbeing: meaningful science communication and outreach on European scale

-Goal: The objective of this course is to find effective and innovative ways to communicate scientific research on biodiversity and ecosystem services as a part of science-policy-society interactions.
-The course aims to find new ways to approach different types of audiences ranging from the general public and civil society to policy makers through engagement and knowledge co-production.
-The idea will be to discover diverse tools and approaches for outreach and public engagement that make a difference.
-This course adds to the symposium “Informed decision-making for planetary wellbeing” held in ECCB2018.
+Goal: The objective of this course was to find effective and innovative ways to communicate scientific research on biodiversity and ecosystem services as a part of science-policy-society interactions.
+The course aimed to find new ways to approach different types of audiences ranging from the general public and civil society to policy makers through engagement and knowledge co-production.
+The idea was to discover diverse tools and approaches for outreach and public engagement that make a difference.
+This course added to the symposium “Informed decision-making for planetary wellbeing” held in ECCB2018.

 This call is now closed but more information about it can be found here.

 2nd Call for the organisation of Capacity Building events linked to the Science-Policy-Society interface, regarding biodiversity, ecosystem services and related challenges

 EKLIPSE invites representatives of networks, organisations, projects and other entities to submit proposals to develop capacity building events relevant to the Science-Policy-Society interface, regarding biodiversity, ecosystem services, and related challenges.
 EKLIPSE seeks to be responsive to community development needs across the European Union by supporting multinational events that add value to science, policy and society.
 We encouraged community training providers to submit a proposal to EKLIPSE to receive support regarding the organisation, expertise and/or facilitation necessary for a successful event.

 We sought to support the organisation of capacity building events relevant to the Science-Policy-Society interface, regarding biodiversity and ecosystem services, in the European Union.
 Following the EKLIPSE values of openness and transparency, we asked the community to:

 • Identify important capacity gaps related to the aforementioned subject, and